Zeus A. Salazar: Education

-After working as an assistant history instructor at UP for a year, Salazar went to Paris, where he stayed for 12 years (1956-1968) for his graduate studies.
+After working as an assistant history instructor at UP for a year, Salazar went to Paris, where he stayed for 12 years (1956–1968) for his graduate studies.
 He completed his dissertation, Le concept AC+ 'anitu' dans le monde austronesien: vers l'etude comparative des religions ethnique austronesiennes (The Common Austronesian Anitu in the Austronesian World: Toward a Comparative Study of the Ethnic Austronesian Religions) under Roger Bastide.
-While there, he also earned a number of diplomas and licenses from National Institute for Oriental Languages and Civilizations, Musée de l'Homme, and Sarbonne in a number of topics, including French, Russian, Malay-Indonesian language, linguistics, history of religion, prehistoric archaeology, ethnology, and cultural anthropology in Oceania.
+While there, he also earned a number of diplomas and licenses from National Institute for Oriental Languages and Civilizations, Musée de l'Homme, and Sorbonne in a number of topics, including French, Russian, Malay-Indonesian language, linguistics, history of religion, prehistoric archaeology, ethnology, and cultural anthropology in Oceania.
 By the time he left France, he could speak and write in Spanish, French, German, Russian, Bahasa, and other languages.

 Career

 Salazar left Paris in 1968 and returned to the Philippines, where he rejoined UP's history department.
 He taught in Filipino, continuing a tradition started by his mentor Guadalupe Fores-Ganzon in 1965.
 He worked closely with scholars in the College of Social Sciences and Philosophy, including Virgilio Enriquez and Prospero Covar.
 From this work, he became one of the main figures in the university's indigenization movement and became a founding member of Pambansang Samahan sa Sikolohiyang Pilipino (National Association of Filipino Psychology) in 1975 with Enriquez, Covar, and philosopher Leonardo Mercado.

 In the 1970s, Salazar was among a number of scholars who questioned the validity of whether the recently discovered Tasaday people had indeed developed their civilization completely isolated from the Philippines since the Stone Age.
 He and anthropologist Jerome Bailen called the "discovery" a hoax perpetrated by President Ferdinand Marcos to increase tourism.
 His participation in the Diliman Commune increased tensions; when Marcos declared martial law in 1972, Salazar was imprisoned.
 He shared a cell with historian William Henry Scott, with whom he had many disagreements and arguments.
 Butch Dalisay was a prisoner in the same block and reportedly drew caricatures of Scott and Salazar in his 1992 novel Killing Time in a Warm Place.
 Salazar's three-year sentence was reduced to three months after his friend Leticia Ramos-Shahani, sister of future president Fidel V. Ramos, became involved.

 Along with other historians, including Serafin Quiason Jr., Samuel K. Tan, Fe Mangahas, and Reynaldo Ileto, Salzar began ghostwriting Tadhana: The History of the Filipino People, a multi-volume history book commissioned by Marcos.
 His participation was controversial, with some accusing him of colluding with Marcos, while others believed Salazar was using Marcos to further his studies.
 Professor Portia Reyes from the National University of Singapore pointed out that "participation in the project allowed [Salazar] to conduct research, to travel abroad and to contribute to the production of scholarly tomes."
 Salazar himself argued that the commissioner does not matter so long as the project is for the common good.